JDonner/NoAho/README.txt

 memory leaks.
 It should be correct though.

-Regenerating the Wrapper:
+Regenerating the Python Wrapper:
-- Needs a C++ compiler and Cython.
+- Needs a C++ compiler (C++98 is fine) and Cython.

-You should not need to use Cython to build and use this module, but if you want to make changes to the module itself, there is a script:
+You do not need to rebuild the Cython wrapper (the generated noaho.cpp), but if you want to make changes to the module itself, there is a script:

   test-all-configurations.sh

-which should with minor configuration tweaking, rebuild and test against both python 2 and 3.
-It assumes you've made a couple of virtualenvs, and have a Cython tarball in the top directory.
+which will, with minor configuration tweaking, rebuild and test against both python 2 and 3.
+It requires you to have a Cython tarball in the top directory.
 Note that the python you used to install Cython should be the same as the one you use to do the regeneration, because the regeneration setup includes a module Cython.Distutils, from the installation.

 Cython generates python-wrapper noaho.cpp from noaho.pyx (be careful to distinguish it from the misnamed array-aho.* (it uses hash tables), which is the original C++ code).

+Ways to Reduce Memory Use:
+One of its aims is to handle Unicode, which means you have to accommodate a huge branching factor, thus the hashtable (a full array would be out of the question).
+Ways to attack memory size might be, to either force very conservative hashtable growth, or, once the trie is complete (in 'compile', say) go through the tree and replace the hashtables with just-the-right-size arrays - linear scan / binary search should be fast enough if small enough, and take less memory.
+If you're willing to do a linear scan at that point, you could switch to UTF-8, too, saving quite a bit of memory.
+Danny Yoo's original code I think just started out as arrays and would grow to hashtables when needed.

+Also, if all you need is ASCII, you could re-define AC_CHAR_TYPE to be 'char'.
+I've tried to be careful to use AC_CHAR_TYPE consistently, but you'd probably want to go through the code to make sure if you're going to rely on this.
+Python 3 uses Unicode internally though and would do a lot of conversions anyway.
+Otherwise, I don't trust my knowledge of Unicode enough to try to play games with storing fewer bits.

+In the Hopper:
+I have a case-insensitive version (the easiest thing is just to downcase everything you add or search for in noaho.pyx), and, one that will only yield keywords at word boundaries, thanks to Python's unicode character classes.
+(However, this second is a bit raw, and you can do it manually anyway.)